elmbridge/curriculum/The Basic Building Blocks of Elm.md

 Elm enforces that all branches of an `if` or `case` expression must return the same type of value — so all `if` expressions must include a corresponding `else` clause, and all possible values must be accounted for in a `case` statement.
 You can learn more about the default functions of the language in the documentation for [the `Basics` module](http://package.elm-lang.org/packages/elm-lang/core/latest/Basics).

-Take a shot at completing the assertions for if expressions!
+Take a shot at completing the assertions for `if` expressions!

 ### <input type="checkbox"> Step 4

 In Elm, you can use a **List** to store a collection of elements.
-Unlike dynamic languages, though, Elm lists are **typed** — every element in a list must the same kind of thing.
+Unlike dynamic languages, though, Elm lists are **typed** — every element in a list must be the same kind of thing.
 You can't have a list that stores both strings and numbers, for example.

 For this step, you should complete all the `List` assertions.
 Some tips: